klippa-app/go-pdfium/README.md

 ## Prerequisites

-To use this Go library, you will need the actual pdfium library to run it and have it available through pkgconfig.
+To use this Go library, you will need the actual PDFium library to run it and have it available through pkgconfig.

 ### Get the library

-You can try to compile pdfium yourself, but you can also use pre-compiled binaries, for example
+You can try to compile PDFium yourself, but you can also use pre-compiled binaries, for example
 from: https://github.com/bblanchon/pdfium-binaries/releases

 If you use a pre-compiled library, make sure to extract it somewhere logical, for example /opt/pdfium.